Is lightning near Seattle right now?

 Thunderstorm season near Seattle

-Seattle sits in Washington, which averages about 8 thunderstorm days a year — below the US average of 25.
+Lightning near Seattle follows Washington's pattern of about 8 thunderstorm days a year, below the national average of 25.
 Lightning near Seattle is most frequent June–August.

 - WA thunderstorm days/yr